multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

 About the documentation/articles you contribute
 -----------------------------------------------

-Note the following only applies to documentation/articles meant to be published at the ReactTogether website.
+Note the following only applies to documentation/articles meant to be published at the React Together website.

   - All documentation artifacts, including articles, must be written **in correct English**.
   - Topic and text structure must be first discussed and agreed upon with the project members.
   - Project members may edit and make small changes to your texts --of which you will be informed-- before publishing them.
-  - Format and visual styles must adhere to the ReactTogether website standards, of which you will be informed by the project members.
+  - Format and visual styles must adhere to the React Together website standards, of which you will be informed by the project members.